matlab-actions/run-tests/README.md

 ## Run MATLAB Tests
 When you define your workflow in the `.github/workflows` directory of your repository, specify the **Run MATLAB Tests** action as `matlab-actions/run-tests@v2`.

 By default, MATLAB includes any files in your project that have a `Test` label.
-If your workflow does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then MATLAB includes all tests in the MATLAB current folder and in any of its subfolders.
+If your workflow does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then MATLAB includes all tests in the MATLAB current folder (returned by the [`pwd`](https://www.mathworks.com/help/matlab/ref/pwd.html) command) and in any of its subfolders.

 The **Run MATLAB Tests** action lets you customize your test run using optional inputs.
 For example, you can add folders to the MATLAB search path, control which tests to run, and generate various artifacts.